sktime/pytorch-forecasting/extension_templates/v1_network_template/README.md

 A minimal neural network template that should:

 - Inherit from an appropriate v1 base class (e.g., `BaseModel` or a relevant subclass).
+- Put any reusable layers or submodules of the model into a `layers/` folder (e.g., `my_model/layers/`) to keep the code modular and clean.
 - Define at least the following required methods:
   - `__init__`
   - `_pkg`
   - `from_dataset`
   - `forward`
-- Keep optional methods commented out (e.g., `to_prediction` or `to_quantiles` for probabilistic/quantile networks) and only implement them when custom post-processing, rescaling, or CDF calculations are needed.
+- Optional methods (e.g., `to_prediction` or `to_quantiles` for probabilistic/quantile networks) should be removed if not used to keep the final codebase clean.
+Only implement/uncomment them if custom post-processing, rescaling, or CDF calculations are needed.

 > This file should primarily contain **structured comments and pointers**,
 > not real working model code.